 My member of staff is underperforming / unable to do the job - what should I do?

-If you have been concerned during the probation period and the issues are such that they may result in extending the probationary period or ending the member of staff’s employment, then please contact your local HR representative who will explain the non-confirmation procedure.
+If you have been concerned during the probation period and the issues are such that they may result in extending the probationary period or ending the member of staff’s employment, then please contact the HR Staff Hub who will explain the non-confirmation procedure.
 It is not necessary to wait for the expiry of the probation period to start the procedure.

 How do I request that probation is confirmed?